julilan/julilan/README.md

 💻 Hi!
-I’m Juli and I'm currently learning web development at [Business College Helsinki](https://www.bc.fi/).
+I’m Juli and currently learning web development at [Business College Helsinki](https://www.bc.fi/).
 I love outdoors and my life-long hobby is orienteering.
 I have a linguist background in Uralic languages and now I've taken on a challenge to transform myself into a software developer.

 <!--<img src="https://img.shields.io/badge/Discord-Elillan%231404-%235865F2"/>-->
 🎮 Gamers and coders alike, feel free to add me on Discord.